Choose a type of provider

 You can file a complaint with DPH by:

-The investigation: What happens next depends on how serious your concerns are.
-If the complaint involves a situation that could cause imminent danger, death or serious harm (“immediate jeopardy”), the investigators should be at the hospital investigating within 2 working days of the complaint.
-Complaints that don't fall into this category should be investigated within 2-45 days of the time they are received.
-All complaint investigations are unannounced—hospital administration and staff are not told in advance that the DPH investigator is coming.
+Complaint investigations that involve visits to the hospital are unannounced—hospital administration and staff are not told in advance that the DPH investigator is coming.
 The DPH investigator will probably interview you, other patients, and family members, review your medical records, interview and observe staff members and inspect the facility.
 You should be provided a copy of their report within 10 working days after its completion.

 What are the outcomes?
 If the investigation finds your concern(s) to be true, DPH will issue a report outlining the problems and what the hospital must do to correct them.
 Depending on the severity of the violation, DPH might issue an administrative penalty of up to $25,000 for the worst violations—those that caused or could cause serious injury or death to the patient.
 You can find information on complaints and investigation outcomes for hospitals on the DPH website noted below.